wp-plugins/wpsso/readme.txt

 = 2.4.0 =

 Fixed the 'twitter:title' value in admin interface, fixed missing Default Image use for Twitter Cards, added new default video options, added license use status (Pro version).

-= 2.3.2 =

-Changed default Open Graph 'Image Dimensions' from 1200x1200 to 800x800 cropped, disabled Default Image URL when a Default Image ID has been specified, updated a few help messages.

-= 2.3.1 =

-Added default options when creating a new multisite blog, added check for wp_remote_get() errors, changed the default Open Graph image size to 1200x1200 cropped.